 Particularly, Subaru key fob not working after battery change is one of the major causes of concern when it comes to the Subaru car key.

-Hence, there might be several reasons for the failure of the Subaru key fob.
+Hence, there might be several reasons for the failure of the Subaru key fob and you need to figure out what is creating the issues.

 However, you need to detect the main reason and find its solution as soon as possible.
 Don’t get confused and read further to know all the possible causes of your key fob failure.